Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 And while the monthly investment is low, there’s only an annual subscription option.
 Not everyone needs 12 months' worth of VPN services.

-Luckily Malwarebytes says you can cancel at any time.
-If you fall within its 60-day money-back guarantee, you can submit a support ticket to customer service and receive a refund.
+Luckily, Malwarebytes says you can cancel at any time.
+If you're within its 60-day money-back guarantee, you can submit a support ticket to customer service and receive a refund.

 Also, the pre-set plans display a maximum of five device connections, which may be perfect or not enough for some.
-There is an option during the checkout process to increase the number of devices to 20, but you'll be paying the equivalent of $15.00/mo for the trouble.
+There's an option during checkout to increase the number of devices to to 20, but you'll be paying the equivalent of $15.00/mo for the trouble.

 If you have a large household, it's better to consider a VPN provider that offers unlimited simultaneous connections.